tessercat/daoistic-web/blog/entries/setting-the-bar.md

 Since we don’t hold students
 to impossibly high standards,
-we shouldn’t expect institutions to live up to some utopian ideology.
+we shouldn’t expect institutions to live up to a utopian ideology.

-Since we shouldn’t rely exclusively on genius and basic literacy should be the norm, and since government institutions should be protected from fools and armed forces should be subject to law, we don’t need mythic heroes of the past,
+Since we shouldn’t rely exclusively on genius and basic literacy should be the norm, and since government institutions should be protected from idiots and armed forces should be subject to law, we don’t need mythic heroes of the past,